Saturday, August 05, 2017

 The stop for the visit to Saint Sophia Cathedral in Harbin is a case in point - a mere 10 minutes allowed.
 What do you expect to do for 10 minutes?
 At most a few photo shots from a distance and that's about it!
 There was simply no time for even a short peep inside the Cathedral less alone a stroll to look at its interior.

-St. Sophia Cathedral was first in 1907 to cater for the many Russians who came to this region after the Russo-Japanese War in 1904 - 1905.
+St. Sophia Cathedral was first built in 1907 to cater for the many Russians who came to this region after the Russo-Japanese War in 1904 - 1905.
 It was built of timer initially.
 From late 1923 to late 1932, the Church building underwent major expansion and renovation.
 The renovated building had since been hailed as a monumental work of art and was the largest Orthodox Church in the Far East.

 After the founding of the People Republic of Chins in 1949, treaties were signed between the Communist Chinese Government and Soviet Union that provided for the transfer of all Russian Churches to Chinese control.
 The Chinese Government ended all Christian missionary work and the Cathedral was closed between 1956-1961 during the Great Leap Forward and 1966-1976 during the Cultural Revolution.